| | |

 Stenciled floor tips:

-• A stenciled floor is not going to be perfect so expect some blemishes.
+• A stenciled floor will not be perfect, so expect some blemishes.
 All together, it reads as perfect.
 If you’re a perfectionist, a more organic style stencil might make you happier.

 • Don’t overload the roller.
 It did best when it felt almost too dry.